renovatebot/renovate/lib/modules/datasource/repology/readme.md

 }
 ```

-Then you would use comments in your Dockerfile, so Renovate knows where to find the updates:
+Then you would put comments in your Dockerfile, to tell Renovate where to find the updates:

 ```docker
 FROM alpine:3.12.0@sha256:a15790640a6690aa1730c38cf0a440e2aa44aaca9b0e8931a9f2b0d7cc90fd65